- Provides the employee with documentation that they have been officially issued with a 'Written warning'

 What is it?

-The 'Stage 2 Outcome Letter' is an employee communication from the company.
+The 'Notice of Written Warning’ is an employee communication from the company.

 When would you use it?

-You would use the 'Stage 2 Outcome Letter' to inform the employee as to whether they have been issued with a 'Written warning' and to update them with the improvement required.
+You would use the 'Notice of Written Warning’ to inform the employee that they have been issued with a 'Written warning' after attending the Disciplinary Hearing.

 Why would you use it?

-You would use the 'Stage 2 Outcome Letter' to ensure that the employee receives a confirmation letter with the details of the meeting and any sanction.
-The letter provides them with all the necessary information regarding the outcome of the meeting and what happens next.
-The documentation helps you manage the sickness absence procedure in a recognised format so that you can document each step of the process in case of tribunal or appeal.
+You would use the 'Notice of Written Warning’ to ensure that the employee receives a confirmation letter with the details of the hearing; this provides them with all the necessary information regarding the outcome of the meeting and what happens next.
+The documentation helps you manage any potential breach's of the Company Disciplinary Procedure in a recognised format so you can document each step of the process in case of tribunal or appeal.

 Non Members: £2.49 Members: Free